confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/increasing-consumer-lag.rst

 A large consumer lag, or a quickly growing lag, indicates that the consumer is not able to keep up with the volume of messages on a topic.

-This scenario will look at Confluent Cloud metrics from the Metrics API, `kafka-lag-exporter <https://github.com/lightbend/kafka-lag-exporter>`__ metrics, and client metrics from the client application’s MBean object ``kafka.consumer:type=consumer-fetch-manager-metrics,client-id=<client_id>``.
+This scenario will look at |ccloud| metrics from the Metrics API, `kafka-lag-exporter <https://github.com/lightbend/kafka-lag-exporter>`__ metrics, and client metrics from the client application’s MBean object ``kafka.consumer:type=consumer-fetch-manager-metrics,client-id=<client_id>``.

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Stop ``consumer-1`` container, thus removing a consumer from the consumer group and add 2 producers:
+By default 2 consumers and 1 producer are running.
+Adjust that to 1 consumer and 5 producers in order to show an increase in consumer lag.
+   The container scaling can be done with the command below:

    .. code-block:: bash